spotinst/help/src/docs/ocean-spark/getting-started/create-cluster.md

 ### GCP

-- The Kubernetes cluster should run one of Kubernetes versions 1.19, 1.20, 1.21 or 1.22.
+- The Kubernetes cluster version should follow [Google's policy](https://cloud.google.com/kubernetes-engine/versioning) described as “... provides a total of *14 months of support* for each GKE minor version”.
+The [release schedule](https://cloud.google.com/kubernetes-engine/docs/release-schedule) currently lists: 1.24, 1.25, 1.26, 1.27, 1.28.
+We will begin support two months after the "Stable - Available" date.
+We will end support at the “End of life” column date.
 - The service account assumed by cluster nodes should have at least the following roles: `monitoring.viewer`, `monitoring.metricWriter`, `logging.logWriter`, and `stackdriver.resourceMetadata.writer`.
 More details in [this section of GCP doc](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#use_least_privilege_sa)
 - If Spark applications use custom Docker images stored in Container Registry, the node service account should also have `objectViewer` access to the GCS bucket where the Docker images are stored.
 - The cluster nodes should be allowed: